Visitability Program

 Home Energy Rating System (HERS)/Energy Rating Index (ERI) Incentive Program

-The HERS/ERI pilot program was created to encourage energy efficient residential home construction by offering credits to builders who built above Residential Energy Code minimums.
-The program started in July of 2018 and has been renewed five times with a current HERS/ERI benchmark of 57.
-Current Resolution R-2022-137 extending the pilot program through June 30, 2024 has updated the HERS/ERI benchmark from 51 to 57.
+The HERS/ERI pilot program was created to encourage energy efficient residential home construction by offering credits to builders who build above Residential Energy Code minimums.
+The program started in July of 2018 and has been renewed multiple times with a current HERS/ERI benchmark of 57.
+Ordinance No. O-2324-55 below provides the history of the program.